 Choosing the right fertilizer type for your plant will help you be aware of your plant’s care.

-The fig tree is an easier plant to take care of as compared to others.
+The fig tree is a more manageable plant to take care of than others.
 But if not provided with proper sunlight, then they can die.

-Thus, you have to keep your plant in an area with a lot of sunlight during its growing season.
+Thus, you must keep your plant in an area with a lot of sunlight during its growing season.